 Things to Do Nearby

-Glenwood Springs offers a variety of activities that are suitable for all types of adventurers.
+Glenwood Springs offers a variety of activities that are suitable for all types of adventurers and is one of Colorado’s best mountain towns.
 Or, if you’re on a Colorado road trip, you can head to nearby destinations like Aspen, Vail, Moab, Grand Junction, and more.

 Other nearby activities include: